 Andrew Armour sets out the need for collaborative working in Why Superteams Win In The Social Era Of Business.
 He 86% of senior executives surveyed in the 2011 Innovation Barometer, viewed collaboration as vital to innovate, but only 21% had the culture and people to do so.
 I believe things have probably moved on since then, but we still have some way to go.

-Being a team player at whatever level in the organisation is a skill which increasingly, organisations will view as essential., according to Mckinsey because of global talent shortages.
+Being a team player at whatever level in the organisation is a skill which increasingly, organisations will view as essential.according to Mckinsey because of global talent shortages.
 Because the dynamics of our world are changing so rapidly and significantly, team members no longer need to sit back with frustration or without a voice.
 As has been demonstrated in many incidents over the last few years, employees have used social platforms to “out” many illicit, unfair or just plain silly practices.
-Conversely, team players can be the biggest advocates and champions for their employers, as they tell glowing stories across their social media communities.
+Conversely, team players can be the biggest advocates and champions for their employers.
+Telling glowing stories across their social media communities.

 In an increasingly global economy, as Mckinsey’s article points out, there might well be heavy demands on highly skilled interactive professionals: A collaboratively aligned team is going to be essential to help bridge any gaps.
-Change is in the air and switched on employers are already realising culture change is essential to meet the challenges of the social era, and the talent marketplace.
+Change is in the air.
+Switched on employers are already realising culture change is essential to meet the challenges of the talent marketplace.
 Good HR Expertise is essential.

 Know what is needed

 As an employee, you will gain a distinct advantage if you understand what is going to be needed to be a valued team, player.
 You are going to find respected employers are increasingly going to be looking at how well you collaborate with others.
 How positively you interact in the social world, and how much you buy into their values and purpose.